Skip to main content

 Minas Gerais

-Minas Gerais cuisine is characterized by hearty, rustic dishes featuring pork, beans, cheese, and corn.
-Feijoada, tutu de feijão, and pão de queijo are regional specialties.
+Minas Gerais cooks hearty, country food built around pork, beans, cheese, and corn.
+Feijoada, tutu de feijão, and pão de queijo are local specialties.

 Cultural Significance: